Notable People

-P!nk was never just a celebrity who wrote a big check during a disaster.
+P!nk's biography is much larger than a celebrity donation during a disaster.
 She has spent more than two decades building one of pop's most stubbornly individual careers, one that mixes acrobatics, rock abrasion, vulnerability, and a refusal to sand down her edges for approval.

 That is the lasting subject.